TracyGJG/transducer_lens/ReadMe.md

 This project was insipired by the YouTube video [Transducers Explained | JavaScript by NWCalvank](https://youtu.be/SJjOp0X_MVA?si=GrsoymtAIMtBgsg8) that references ["Transducers" by Rich Hickey](https://youtu.be/6mTbuzafcII?si=HvsGJLSZNwlFDGOF).

 > Composition is to Functional Programming (FP) what Inheritance is to Object Orientation.
-However, the Gang of Four, in their book "Design Patterns: Elements of Reusable Object-Oriented Software" [ISBN 0-201-63361-2](), recommend [Favor "object composition" over "class inheritance"](https://en.wikipedia.org/wiki/Composition_over_inheritance)'.
-FP takes composition to a whole new level.
+However, whilst the Gang of Four, in their book "Design Patterns: Elements of Reusable Object-Oriented Software" [ISBN 0-201-63361-2](), recommend [Favor "object composition" over "class inheritance"](https://en.wikipedia.org/wiki/Composition_over_inheritance)', FP takes composition to a whole new level.

-I have been familiar with the functional programming concept of lenses for years and made good use of them.
+I have been familiar with the functional programming concept of lenses for years and made good use of it.
 Transducers are a more complicated concept but I was interested to see if they could be used to address a problem I had.
-This repository it the result of my investigation.
+This repository is the result of my investigation.

 ---